Fair Passenger: Production

 The show was based on a play by Aimee Stuart.
 It had been adapted for Australian radio in 1951 1952 and 1954 and for British TV in 1955 as part of anthology series London Playhouse.

-The ABC had a site in the Melbourne suburb of Rippon Lea.
+The ABC had a site in the Melbourne suburb of Ripponlea.
 However it did not have normal TV studio facilities yet so the production was filmed at a temporary studio at Coppin Hall in Richmond.
-(The studio was used for a six-month period from 1 July while the Rippon Lea studios were being built.
+(The studio was used for a six-month period from 1 July while the Ripponlea studios were being built.
 Among the shows made there were variety shows, musicals and the Village Glee Club.)

 It was the first hour-long television drama broadcast in Melbourne.
-Marcia Hart, who was in the cast, had previously appeared in the first hour long television drama broadcast in Chicago (a production of Gaslight).
+Marcia Hart, who was in the cast, had previously appeared in the first hour-long television drama broadcast in Chicago (a production of Gas Light).